The Victoria Cross: Britain’s Highest Military Honour

 Private Henry Hook VC — Rorke’s Drift (1879)

-One of 11 VCs awarded for the defence of Rorke’s Drift on 22–23 January 1879, during the Zulu War.
-Hook, a cook by training, fought hand-to-hand through the burning hospital building, evacuating patients through holes knocked in walls while Zulus attacked through the doors.
-The action was later immortalised in the 1964 film Zulu, though the film’s depiction of Hook as a malingerer was entirely fictional — he was in reality regarded as a model soldier.
+One of eleven VCs awarded for the defence of Rorke’s Drift on 22–23 January 1879, during the Zulu War.
+Hook, a cook by training, fought hand-to-hand through the burning hospital building, evacuating patients through holes knocked in the partition walls while Zulu warriors attacked through the doors.
+The action was immortalised in the 1964 film Zulu, though the film’s depiction of Hook as a malingerer was entirely fictional — he was in reality regarded as a model soldier.
+[4]

 Captain Noel Chavasse VC and Bar — World War I

-Chavasse remains one of only three men to be awarded the VC twice.
-As a medical officer with the Liverpool Scottish (10th Battalion, King’s Liverpool Regiment), he rescued wounded men under intense fire at Guillemont on the Somme (August 1916) and was awarded a Bar for similar bravery at Wieltje during Third Ypres (August 1917).
-He died of wounds two days after the second action, aged 32.
+Chavasse remains one of only three men awarded the VC twice.
+As a medical officer with the Liverpool Scottish (10th Battalion, King’s Liverpool Regiment), he rescued wounded men under intense fire at Guillemont on the Somme in August 1916, winning his first VC.
+He was awarded a Bar for similar extraordinary bravery at Wieltje during Third Ypres in August 1917 — going out repeatedly into no-man’s-land to bring in wounded men while himself wounded.
+He died of his injuries two days later, aged 32.
 His grave is in Brandhoek New Military Cemetery, and his double VC group is held by the Imperial War Museum.
+[5]

 Wing Commander Guy Gibson VC — The Dambusters (1943)

 Gibson led 617 Squadron on Operation Chastise, the famous “Dambusters” raid of 16–17 May 1943.
-Flying at just 60 feet above the water to deliver Barnes Wallis’s bouncing bombs, Gibson made multiple runs over the Möhne Dam to draw enemy fire away from other aircraft.
+Flying at just 60 feet above the water to deliver Barnes Wallis’s bouncing bombs against the Möhne, Eder, and Sorpe Dams, Gibson made multiple runs over the Möhne Dam to draw enemy fire away from other aircraft — an act of sustained courage over several hours.
 Two dams were breached, causing catastrophic flooding in the Ruhr valley.
 Gibson received his VC from the King at Buckingham Palace on 22 June 1943 — just five weeks after the raid.
 He was killed on a subsequent operation over the Netherlands in September 1944, aged 26.
+[4]

 Corporal Bryan Budd VC — Afghanistan (2006)

-For most collectors, VC-related items are the realistic alternative: original citations published in the London Gazette, photographs, letters, service records, and related campaign medals from VC groups where the VC itself has been retained by the family or held by a museum.
-Associated items — the campaign medals of VC recipients — carry a significant premium over equivalent medals to non-VC men.
+• Campaign medals from VC groups — where the VC itself has been retained by the family or donated to a museum, associated campaign medals sometimes appear separately and carry a significant premium over equivalent medals to non-VC men.

 The Victoria Cross Today

-The VC remains Britain’s premier military decoration.
+The VC remains Britain’s premier military decoration, unchanged in its essential purpose since 1856.
 Living recipients receive a tax-free annuity (currently £10,000 per year).
 The Victoria Cross and George Cross Association maintains contact between holders and arranges biennial reunions hosted at the Imperial War Museum or Buckingham Palace.
+[6]

 Sources